denten-papers/cambridge-materiality/main.md

 forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual" [@benjamin_work_1969, 217-253].
 One could read Benjamin's famous essay as a piece of technological nostalgia, or as an expose on the magic and superstition latent in modernist art.
 Crisis or emancipation?
-Benjamin feels both, and in doing so he captures the metaphysical anxiety of the modern age.
+Benjamin felt both, and in doing so he captured the metaphysical anxiety of the modern age.
 We desire for our Vermeers to stay special but also for a Vermeer to hang in every home, peering back at us from a multitude of anonymous reproductions.

 The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, and philosophically.
-The ubiquitous holographic certificate of authenticity on a luxury handbag or on a "Digital Versatile Disk" (how antiquated the DVD sounds already!) is a cheap band-aid hiding the immaterial nature of these artifacts.
-Fashion and software companies are reluctant to talk publicly about piracy,[^ln11-counter] because the so called "knock-offs" are essentially exact duplicates, often "leaked" from the very same factories producing the original.
+The ubiquitous holographic certificate of authenticity on a luxury handbag or on a Digital Versatile Disk (DVD) is a cheap band-aid hiding the immaterial nature of these artifacts.
+Fashion and software companies are reluctant to talk publicly about piracy, because the so called "knock-offs" are essentially exact duplicates, often "leaked" from the very same factories producing the original.

 Note that it makes no sense to talk about "what was meant" by the designer of the handbag, the way textual critic may talk about authorial intention.
 Nor would it make sense to "correct"